Augsburg Bike Share Program

 How Do I Borrow a Bike?

 Augsburg students, faculty, and staff can check out bikes and helmets from Lindell Library with their Augsburg ID.
 Bikes are locked to a rack in front of the library building — the east entrance.
 To check one out, go to the Circulation Desk in Lindell Library, present your ID, and say, “I’d like to check out a bike.”
 (You can ask for it by name if you have looked at the rack and know which one suits you.)
 Then you’ll be given a key for the bike lock and the option of checking out a helmet.
 Go outside, unlock the bike from the rack, store the lock in the bike’s handy lock-holder, and you’re off!

 For more information, go to https://library.augsburg.edu/bikeshare

 Augsburg has bike racks for riders to secure their bikes at various locations on campus.

 Nice Ride is the Twin Cities’ bike share system.
 Simply take a bike when you need one and return it to any station when you arrive at your destination.
-Augsburg University is now offering discounted memberships, the price varies based on when you sign up:
+Augsburg University is now offering discounted memberships, only $30 for unlimited 60 minute rides!